ietf-wg-cellar/ebml-specification/specification.markdown

 ### Textual expression of Floats

-When a float value is represented textually in an EBML Schema, such as within a `default` or `range` value, the float values MUST be expressed as Hexadecimal Floating-Point Constants as defined in the C11 standard [@!ISO.9899.2011] (see section 6.4.4.2 on Floating Constants).
+When a float value is represented textually in an `EBML Schema`, such as within a `default` or `range` value, the float values MUST be expressed as Hexadecimal Floating-Point Constants as defined in the C11 standard [@!ISO.9899.2011] (see section 6.4.4.2 on Floating Constants).
 The following table provides examples of expressions of float ranges.

 | as decimal        | as Hexadecimal Floating-Point Constants |
 |:------------------|:----------------------------------------|